rng-guy/NFSMWBartender/README.txt

  • ground supports (Cross, Rhinos etc.) will no longer stop spawning in longer pursuits.

 You can also assign new (Binary) strings for the game to display when you destroy a given car, like the "NFSMW Unlimiter" mod by nlgxzef does.
-Unlike Unlimiter, this mod's implementation of this feature is easier to configure, leaner, and even checks strings for correctness on game
+Compared to Unlimiter, this mod's implementation of this feature is easier to configure, leaner, and even checks strings for correctness on game
 launch: It ignores any that do not actually exist in the game's (modified) binary files.